mletkin/jemForth/README.md

 # Java Emulated Forth

-This is a complete Forth-83 implementation of the Forth programming language in Java.
+This is an implementation of the Forth programming language in Java.
+The standard is implements is mainly that of Forth-83 but contains elements of figForth from 1979 and the Forth-2012 standard.

-The project is a play ground to experiment with a threaded code language.
+The project is a play ground to experiment with a threaded code language and tries to stick to the original concepts (as the linear memory structure).

 It's not a production ready Forth implementation.

 The project is work in progress and so is this documentation.